Last Updated on March 25, 2022

 Just after 6 years of its foundation, Microsoft acquired FSLogix in the last quarter of 2018.
-In this article, I will walk you through FSLogix Office 365 Container setup.
+The purpose of this article is to demonstrate FSLogix Office 365 Container setup.

 Remember UPD (User Profile Disk)?
 Microsoft introduced it in server 2012.
 It is a great solution that allows moving the entire user profile to a VHD file.
-In UPD settings you define, the location (for High Availability, you can place UPDs on a clustered file share) where UPDs will be saved, and what do you want to include in the UPD.
+In UPD settings you define the location where UPDs are saved (for High Availability you can place UPDs on a clustered file share), and items that you want to include in the User Profile Disk.

-When a user logs in, a VDH file is created for that user on the User Profile Disks location using “UVHD-template”.
+When a user logs in, a VDH file is created for that user on the User Profile Disks location using “UVHD-template” file.
 This template file is created when you configure and apply UPD settings.
-The format of the user-specific VHD file is UVHD-userSID(the objectSID attribute of a user object).
+The format of the user-specific VHD file is UVHD-userSID (the objectSID attribute of a user object).

-Then, that user-specific VHDfile is mounted to the server or a desktop and appears as a symlink under C:\Users.
+After that the user-specific VHD file is mounted to the server or a desktop, it appears as a symlink under C:\Users.
 When the user logs off, the VHD file is un-mounted and all the changes to the user profile are saved to VHDX file.

 So far so good, correct?
 Folder Redirection is sorted, Outlook OST is sorted, HKCU is also captured, and logon time is improved but what about Citrix and VMware?
 UPD works with Remote Desktop Services environment.
-Look at the first screenshot; it is a collection of pooled machine where User Profile Disk settings are being configured.
-Checkout this video or this article to understand how to enable UPD.
+Look at the first screenshot; it is a collection of pooled machines.
+If relevant in any scenario, checkout this video or this article to understand how to configure UPD.

-To make it work for Citrix XenApp and VMware Horizon (although they have UPM/WEM and UEM respectively), you have to go an extra mile of executing some PowerShell commands or pushing UvhdRoamingPolicy.xml using computer start-up script through GPO.
-If you are interested in that, then visit this whitepaper and scroll down to Command Line Implementation.
+To make UPD work for Citrix XenApp and VMware Horizon, you have to go an extra mile of executing some PowerShell commands or pushing UvhdRoamingPolicy.xml using computer start-up script through GPO.
+If you are interested in that then visit this whitepaper and scroll down to Command Line Implementation.

 (gwmi -ns root\cimv2\terminalservices -class win32_tssessiondirectory).createuserdisktemplate("\\FILE_SERVER\SHARE",SIZE) (gwmi -ns root\cimv2\terminalservices -class win32_tssessiondirectory).enableuservhd("\\FILE_SERVER\SHARE","0")